Contact our experts today

 Personal Data” is any information relating to an identified or identifiable natural person, directly or indirectly:

-A “Sub-Processor” is a natural or legal person, public authority, service or other body that processes Personal Data on behalf of, under the instruction of, or under the authority of the Data Controller.
+A “Data-Processor” is a natural or legal person, public authority, service or other body that processes Personal Data on behalf of, under the instruction of, or under the authority of the Data Controller.

 The “Controller” is the person who determines the purposes and means of the Processing.
 He implements appropriate technical and organisational measures to ensure and be able to demonstrate that the Processing is carried out in accordance with the regulations in force.
-The Data Controller of the Personal Data concerning you is BlueReg, whose registered office is located at Les 2 Arcs, Bât A, Route des Crêtes, CS 60327, 06906 Sophia-Antipolis Cedex, registered with the RCS of Grasse under the number 818 395 782, (hereinafter “BlueReg“, “We“, “Our“).
-You can contact the Data Controller via the page: GDPR data request form
+The Data Controller of the Personal Data concerning you is BlueReg, whose registered office is located at Les 2 Arcs, Bât A, Route des Crêtes, CS 60327, 06906 Sophia-Antipolis Cedex, France registered with the Registre du Commerce et des Sociétés (RCS) of Grasse under the number 818 395 782, (hereinafter “BlueReg“, “We“, “Our“).
+You can contact the Data Controller via the page: GDPR data request form.

 BlueReg collects and processes your Personal Data in the course of carrying out its activities in order to provide you with a quality service in a secure environment.